albertmartorell1975/MeteoMarto/README.md

 # MeteoMarto
 Project about forecast for several cities around the world.

-Utilizaré la api open source Open Wheather https://openweathermap.org/api, para obtener los datos necesarios para mostrar la previsión del tiempo
+I will use the open source api Open Wheather https://openweathermap.org/api.